speedcontrol/nodecg-speedcontrol/READMES/API.md

 }
 ```

 A reference for the previous/current/next run's IDs, if available.
 These are recalculated by this bundle if changes are detected in the `runDataArray` or `runDataActiveRun` replicants.
-Any of these values can be `undefined`, although `current` will always be set if `runDataActiveRun` is set.
+Any of these values can be `undefined`, although `current` will always be set if the `runDataActiveRun` replicant is set.

 #### `timer`